Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 If they do not match, a warning is shown, as it could mean we are victim of a man-in-the-middle attack.

 When SSH is configured between a client and a server, it also allows the use of SFTP.
-SFTP us used in the same way as FTP to transfer files between client and server, and is secured by SSH.
+SFTP is used in the same way as FTP to transfer files between client and server, and is secured by SSH.
 ```shell
 scp <USERNAME>@<SERVER>:<FILE_TO_COPY> <LOCAL_DESTINATION>
 ```